Redocly/redocly-cli/docs/commands/push.md

 openapi push openapi/petstore.yaml @openapi-org/petstore-api@v1
 ```

-In this case, `push` will upload to the Redocly API registry only the definition that was passed to the command.
+In this case, `push` will upload only the definition that was passed to the command.
 The configuration file is ignored.

 #### Pass entrypoint via configuration file

-Instead of a full path, you can use an alias assigned in your `apiDefinitions` within your `.redocly.yaml` configuration file as entrypoints.
+Instead of a full path, you can use an alias assigned in the `apiDefinitions` section within your `.redocly.yaml` configuration file as the entrypoint.
 For example, `petstore`:

 ```bash request
 openapi push petstore @openapi-org/petstore-api@v1